-[S]unsetting may prudently be viewed as within the scope of Board authority to make provisions different required as by circumstances different for contaminant sources and for different geographical Therefore, the Board determines that areas. presently it does have authority to promulgate sunset provisions in rulemakings, as circumstances may warrant.
+[S]unsetting may prudently be viewed within the scope of Board authority to make provisions as required circumstances for different contaminant sources and for different geographical areas.
+Therefore, the Board determines that does presently have authority promulgate sunset provisions in rulemakings, as circumstances may warrant.

-> Second Notice Opinion, In re Sanitary District of Decatur, R85-15, slip op. at 6, April 10, 1986.
+Second Notice Opinion, In re

+Sanitary District of Decatur,

+R85-15, slip op. at 6, April 10, 1986.